green-coding-solutions/website/content/products/green-metrics-tool.md

 ordering: 1
 ---

-The Green Metrics Tool is a free open-source (FOSS) tool we designed as a concept on how we believe it can support developers best to measure the energy / CO2 consumption of software architectures.
+The Green Metrics Tool is a free open-source (FOSS) tool we designed to enable developers best to measure the energy / CO2 consumption of software architectures.

 Our community version is open-source [AGPLv3 Licensed](https://github.com/green-coding-solutions/green-metrics-tool/blob/main/LICENSE).
 For different licensing option see the enterprise version below.